Baby Chaos: Regency Buck and Union of Knives

-After Deckard parted way with their label, Gordon went on to make music with Dave McLean and Paul Westwater as Regency Buck, recording an album in 2001 with Mark "Spike" Stent for Dreamworks.
-This was a shortlived project but did pave the way for forming Union of Knives in 2004, again with Dave McClean and with Craig Grant sharing lead vocals.
+After Deckard parted way with their label, Gordon went on to make music with Dave McLean and Paul Westwater as Regency Buck, recording an album in 2001 with Mark "Spike" Stent for DreamWorks.
+This was a short-lived project but did pave the way for forming Union of Knives in 2004, again with Dave McClean and with Craig Grant sharing lead vocals.
 Union of Knives put out the album Violence & Birdsong on Relentless Records in 2006, which was described by The Guardian as "dance-rock...a nocturnal rendezvous between Muse and Massive Attack."
-The album included the track "Opposite Direction" which received both BBC Radio 1 airplay and was used on the American TV shows The Vampire Diaries and Grey’s Anatomy.
+The album included the track "Opposite Direction" which received both BBC Radio 1 airplay and was used on the American TV shows The Vampire Diaries and Grey's Anatomy.
 Another track "Operated On" appeared on the soundtrack to Supernatural.

 After their record label was sold in 2009 Union of Knives parted ways with the label and eventually ceased activity.
 Chris Gordon and Craig Grant continued to work together in Song of Return, for which Chris Gordon was involved in the writing but decided to take a break from playing live, preferring to concentrate on producing for other acts.